adon-cloudcannon/landing-page-test/src/collections/posts/share-common-components-and-syndicate-content-with-site-mounting-on-cloudcannon.md

 ## Let us know what you think!

 Site Mounting is an open-ended feature with a huge range of workflows that can be triggered from a single commit to a mounted repository.
-Any number of publishing actions can now be chained together with this feature, and we’re excited to see what our power users will be able to build, and what kinds of problems they’ll now be able to solve.
+Any number of publishing actions can now be chained together with this feature.
+We’re excited to see what our power users will be able to build, and what kinds of problems they’ll now be able to solve.

 It’s a delight to be able to build out a feature that simplifies existing workflows for our customers, and also opens up a huge range of architectural possibilities for CloudCannon users.